DonMoses97/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates an empty file "hello".
 5-execute adds execute permission to the owner of the file hello.
 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+7-everybody adds execution permission to the owner, the group owner and the other users.